andrewchaa/til/parallels-desktop.md

 * Copy Windows 10.pvm
 * On control panel, choose hdd disk again with the new image
+* If it still doesn't work, reinstall Parallels

 ### parallels is hanging on start